Salesforce MCP Server Setup Guide

 Section titled “Automatic Token Refresh”- Access tokens expire after 2 hours

-- LMA automatically refreshes tokens 5 minutes before expiration
+- LMA automatically refreshes tokens 5 minutes before expiration using the stored refresh token

 - Refresh tokens last 365 days (configurable in Salesforce)